 I increased the recipe a little bit so I’d have plenty on hand to eat for breakfast throughout the week.
-It reheated well in the microwave, still kept it’s light and fluffy texture.
-It left me filling full all morning long.
-It really is a perfect, healthy way to start the day.
+It reheats well in the microwave and still keeps its light and fluffy texture.
+It will leave you feeling full all morning long.
+It’s a perfect, healthy way to start the day.

 - 1 1/2 cups uncooked quinoa, well rinsed

 - pinch of salt

 - Optional Toppings: milk, fresh berries, sliced almonds

 Add quinoa, water, maple syrup, vanilla, cinnamon, and salt to the pressure cooking pot.

 Select high pressure and 1 minute cook time.
 When beep sounds turn pressure cooker off, wait 10 minutes, and then use a Quick Pressure Release to release any remaining pressure.

 When valve drops carefully remove lid, tilting away from you to allow steam to disperse.